Safer walking, wheeling and cycling between Cambridge and the western villages of Comberton, Hardwick, Coton.

 The Adams Road section of the Comberton Greenway runs from Grange Road to Wilberforce Road junction.
 Already used by up to 3,000 cyclists daily, Adams Road will become England’s first Cycle Street.

 Daytime road closures are in place between Wilberforce Road, Stacey Lane and Sylvester Road.
-Access through Wilberforce Road/Adams Road junction for residents and users of the sports facilities during working hours will be permitted, with controlled access through the closure.
-Outside of working hours, temporary traffic signals will be used as required, particularly at weekends when higher numbers of people are expected at the sports facilities.
-No parking has been implemented along the entirety of Adams Road with double yellow lines.
-To improve safety by creating more space along the footways.
+Access through Wilberforce/Adams junction for resident and users of the sports facilities during working hours will be permitted with controlled access through the road closure.
+Outside of working hours, temporary traffic signals will be used as required, particularly at weekends when large volumes of people are expected at the sports facilities.
+We have introduced double yellow road markings along the whole road during the construction phase to improve safety by creating more space along the footways.

-The removal of most of the on-street parking will improve safety and user-friendly conditions for pedestrians by creating more space along the footways whilst providing additional planting.
+The removal of most of the on-street parking will improve safety and make the road far more user friendly for pedestrians by creating more space along the footways whilst providing additional planting.

 The works on Adams Road will involve altering the existing road layout by widening both sides of the footways to ensure there is appropriate room for pedestrians.
 As part of the new layout, cyclists will have priority over motor vehicles.
 All footways and the entire road will be resurfaced with planting areas along the road’s edge and the required drainage added.

-The improvement of the existing signalised junction of Grange Road, a new raised table junction at Adams Road/Slyvester Road and new uncontrolled crossings on Adams Road are included in the project.
+The improvement of the existing signalised junction of Grange Road, a new raised table junction at Adams Road/Sylvester Road and new uncontrolled crossings on Adams Road are included in the project.

-During works, there will be closure points at each end of Adams Road, and access for residents.
-However, residents may need to come through a particular end of the road depending on the stage of works.
+During works there will be closure points at each end of Adams Road, access for residents will remain, however residents may be expected to come through a particular end depending on the stage of works.
 Signage will be in place if this is the case.

 We would like to thank the residents of Adams Road for their patience.